jalsol/jaledit/README.md

-# CS163 Project: jaledit - just a little editor
+# jaledit - just a little editor

 ![jaledit screenshot](data/screenshot.png)

-Author: 22125113 - Nguyen Quang Truong

 This is a source code text editor that focuses on **performance**.
 With the help of **different data structures and algorithms**, this editor offers **superior performance** over popular existing editors (*Vim, Nano, Visual Studio Code, Sublime Text...*), as it enables **efficient editing operations** and manages **huge files** (that would otherwise crash or stall other editors).